In this post we’ll take a look at 11 of the best Ableton Live tutorials you can find online.

 Tutor: Nicholas D’Ombrain — Level: Advanced — Vendor: ProducerTech

-The unique thing about this course is that you will be taught how to master your own music using ONLY the plugins that come in Live, no third party devices necessary.
+The unique thing about this course is that you will be taught how to master your own music using ONLY the plugins that come in Live, no third party plugins necessary.
 Yes, it is possible.
 In the course you will be provided with a Live Template Set with a giant Mastering Rack which is constructed in the course for you to open the session and import your own track to get going right away.
 Additionally, you get the written Pro Tips Guide, a Mastering Flow Diagram, and 8 Custom Mastering Weapons (Live Racks), that include an Aphex-style Exciter, a Bass Maximiser, and other Stereo Enhancement Effects.

 The course is divided into 14 modules that span 8 hours, taking you step-by-step from the principles of mastering, through to the end where you will be building and applying a 3-band exciter & mid-side compressor.
 A couple other additions to the tutorial are “Loudness Trick – Alternative to Limiting” and “Vinyl Mastering Considerations (Mastering a Track for Vinyl).”